FREQUENTLY ASKED QUESTIONS

 4. Is it necessary for me to employ a Solicitor?

-It is not strictly necessary for a claimant to the Personal Injuries Assessment Board to employ a solicitor to act on their behalf.
+It is not strictly necessary for a claimant to the Personal Injuries Assessment Board to employ a personal injury solicitor to act on their behalf.
 However, it is strongly advisable that you seek legal representation in certain circumstances.
 It should be remembered that in most cases an insurance company that will have substantial legal resources at their disposal will often represent the other party.

 5. Can minors make a claim to the Personal Injuries Assessment Board?